kalyanikhona/llm-model-behavior-research/research/ai-search-optimization-market-insights-july-2025.md

 ## Future Discussion

-1. **LLM Training Data Cut-offs**: How different LLMs have different training data cut-offs and update cycles.
+1. **LLM training data cut-offs**: How different LLMs have different training data cut-offs and update cycles.
 This fundamentally affects what content can be "optimized" for discovery
-2. **RAG vs Pre-training**: Optimizing for pre-training data (which is largely historical) versus optimizing for retrieval-augmented generation (RAG) systems that search the web in real-time
+2. **RAG vs pre-training**: Optimizing for pre-training data (which is largely historical) versus optimizing for retrieval-augmented generation (RAG) systems that search the web in real-time
-3. **Token Context Windows**: How LLMs process and prioritize information within their context windows, which is crucial for optimization
+3. **Token context windows**: How LLMs process and prioritize information within their context windows, which is crucial for optimization
-4. **Attribution Challenge**: LLMs often don't provide consistent citations, making ROI measurement extremely difficult
+4. **Attribution challenge**: LLMs often don't provide consistent citations, making ROI measurement extremely difficult
 ---
 *These insights compiled from internal research, customer interviews, and technical experimentation in the AI search optimization space by Kalyani Khona and Neuverge Labs Private Limited (https://neusearch.ai/).*